qchenevier/MBA_memoire/doc/quotes.md

 These oﬀerings' lightning-fast adoption is a function of near-perfect market information.
 Wherever customers are, mobile devices let them search a wide range of specialized data sources to find the best price and quality and the next new thing.
 Big-bang innovations come out of left field, combining existing technologies that don't even seem related to your oﬀerings to achieve a dramatically better value proposition.
 Big-bang disrupters may not even see you as competition.
 They don't share your approach to solving customer needs.
 Big-bang disrupters enter the market thanks to three defining characteristics: unencumbered development, unconstrained growth, and undisciplined strategy [@Downes2013].

-**Unencumbered development.**

-The innovators who create products at "hackathons" aren't even trying to disrupt your business.
-You're just the collateral damage.
-Bigbang innovations are often born of rapid-fire, low-cost experiments on fast-maturing, ubiquitous technology platforms.
-These innovations are often built out of readily available components that cost little or are free.
-In the future the most successful innovators may be those who simply happen upon the right combination of other people's technologies.
-These experiments take place directly in the market, using open platforms built on the internet, cloud computing, and fast-cycling mobile devices.
-In the bizarro world of big-bang disrupters, it is perfectly rational to churn out dozens of new products and see which ones take hold [@Downes2013].

 **Unconstrained growth.**